stonepros/stone/doc/mgr/stone_api/index.rst

-.. _mgr-ceph-api:
+.. _mgr-stone-api:

 ================
-Ceph RESTful API
+Stone RESTful API
 ================

 Introduction
 ============
-The **Ceph RESTful API** (henceforth **Ceph API**) is provided by the :ref:`mgr-dashboard` module.
-The Ceph API service is available at the same URL as the regular Ceph Dashboard, under the ``/api`` base path (please refer to :ref:`dashboard-host-name-and-port`)::
+The **Stone RESTful API** (henceforth **Stone API**) is provided by the :ref:`mgr-dashboard` module.
+The Stone API service is available at the same URL as the regular Stone Dashboard, under the ``/api`` base path (please refer to :ref:`dashboard-host-name-and-port`)::

   http://<server_addr>:<server_port>/api